Aryansingh-ai/TIC-TAC-TOE/README.md

 If all 9 squares are filled without a winner, the game ends in a tie.

 📸 Screenshot
-(Include a screenshot or terminal output of a sample game here)

-markdown
-Copy
-Edit
    |   |
 -----------
    |   |